Post 420 Recovery: Get 15% off your med card!

 How to be a medical cannabis caregiver in Illinois

 A patient may designate a caregiver either when they initially register for the Illinois medical cannabis program or add them at a later date.
 Illinois medical cannabis patients can designate up to three caregivers at once.
-In Illinois, caregivers must be over 21 years-old, and they cannot have been convicted of one of the state’s excluded offenses.
+In Illinois, caregivers must be over 21 years old and cannot have been convicted of one of the state’s excluded offenses.
 They also must formally agree to assist the patient with their medical cannabis.

 To qualify as a caregiver in Illinois, you must: